wp-plugins/woocommerce-show-attributes/readme.txt

 3. The attributes under the product name on the Customer's Order Details page on the front end.

 == Changelog ==

+= 1.2.4 =
+* New - Show the attributes also on the Grouped product page, for each child product in the Grouped product.

 = 1.2.3 =
 * New - Option to show the attributes on the shop pages, which also includes the product category and tag archives.